PhoenixPallavi/edx-analytics/README.rst

 #.
 Figuring out possible hive queries for analysis and analysing the edx log for feature extraction.
 #.
 Actual hive queries for edx analysis
 #.
 Parsing log file and extracting the essential features for the Analysis(Java coding).
-#. importing the extracted feature into hive and hdfs
 #.
+Importing the extracted feature into hive and hdfs
+#.
 Making real time hdfs by calling the parser through cron tab in fixed interval of time
+#.
+Parse the log when any events gets fire or some content in the log chnages or gets added.

 Future work
 =============
-#.
-Parse the log when any events gets fire or some content in the log chnages or gets added.
 #.
 Statistical analysis using R.